jsjoeio/joeprevite.com/content/blog/2020-01-12-understanding-mapped-types-in-typescript/index.md

 banner: ''
 ---

-After writing my [reivew on "Effective TypeScript"](book-review-effective-typescript), I shared it with my friend [@swyx](https://twitter.com/swyx).
+After writing my [review on "Effective TypeScript"](book-review-effective-typescript), I shared it with my friend [@swyx](https://twitter.com/swyx).
 He read through and shared his thoughts.

 One area he talked about was mapped types.
 Here's what he said:
 ![Screenshot of Twitter DM between me and swyx.](./swyx-message.png)